History of Nashville, Tennessee in Timeline

 In 2021, the Tennessee Titans won a division championship.

-2022: Nashville SC Moved to Geodis Park
+2022: Nashville SC Moves to Geodis Park

 2022: Regulation of Party Buses

 In 2022, the GOP-controlled state legislature controversially split Nashville into parts of the 5th, 6th, and 7th districts in a partisan gerrymander.
+This action diluted the voting power of Black voters and other voters of color concentrated in Nashville.

-2022: Triple-A East Became International League
+2022: Triple-A East Becomes International League

-March 27, 2023: Covenant School Shooting
+March 27, 2023: Shooting at The Covenant School

-April 2023: Nashville's Skyscrapers in April 2023
+April 2023: Nashville's Tower Count

-As of April 2023, Nashville had 33 towers of 300 feet tall or taller, with 24 being completed since 2000.
+As of April 2023, Nashville had 33 towers of 300 feet or taller, with 24 completed since 2000.

 September 25, 2023: Freddie O'Connell Becomes Mayor

-December 9, 2023: Tornadoes Cause Destruction
+December 9, 2023: Tornadoes Cause Destruction and Fatalities

 November 5, 2024: Choose How You Move Referendum Passes

-On November 5, 2024, the Choose How You Move referendum passed, establishing dedicated funding for transportation and related infrastructure.
+On November 5, 2024, the Choose How You Move referendum passed, establishing dedicated funding for transportation and infrastructure.

-2024: AllianceBernstein Move
+2024: AllianceBernstein HQ Move

-2024: Representative John Ray Clemmons voted as Chairman
+2024: John Ray Clemmons Voted Chairman of the House Democratic Caucus

-In 2025, Nashville recorded 74 homicides, its lowest total since 2014, a 28% decrease from 2024.
-The city also saw historic lows in robberies, with 866 reported in 2025.
+In 2025, Nashville recorded 74 homicides, the lowest total since 2014, reflecting a 28% decrease from 2024.
+Robberies also hit historic lows with 866 reported, the fewest recorded since 1969.

 2028: Geodis Park to Host Olympic Soccer Matches